baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 BETTER USER INTERFACE SUCH AS CONFIRMATIONS WHEN DATA IS ENTERED OR BEFORE YOU DELETE YOURSELF

-BETTER PERMISSIONS, E.G. NO DELETING OTHER PEOPLE'S POSTS, ONLY OWNERS OF POSTS CAN MAKE IT PRIVATE, APPROVAL OF EDITS FROM OWNER, ETC
+BETTER PERMISSIONS, E.G. NO DELETING OTHER PEOPLE'S POSTS, ONLY OWNERS OF POSTS CAN MAKE IT PUBLIC, APPROVAL OF EDITS FROM OWNER, CHOOSE IF YOUR COLLABORATORS CAN ADD OR DELETE COLLABORATORS, ETC

 DATA BACKUP FOR RECOVERY

 SEARCH FOR WIKIS RATHER THAN BROWSING

 MAKE CONTROLLERS SKINNIER, MODELS FATTER

+STYLE USER PAGES

+ADD ABILITY TO CHANGE CREDIT CARD

+CUSTOMIZED EMAILS